mrtnoshad/process_mining/README.md

 edge_weight_lower_bound: if the weight of the edge is less than the bound it won't be present in the graph
 plot_most_common_path: show the most common path in the graph output_file_name

+## Requirements:

+The following packages need to be installed on your machine:

+networkx
+pygraphviz
+Pandas
+Numpy
+Google Cloud SDK (only if you are reading the data from GCP)